Post-Graduate Program, Urban Geography, Boston University

 PPTN Award, DART Suburban System, Best Transit System over 250 Vehicles

-Russ Chisholm brings over 40 years of experience in developing highly successful market-based, consumer-focused, operationally efficient bus and rail transit as both a consultant and transit system manager.
-His industry experience includes developing new systems in Dallas (DART) and Saudi Arabia (SAPTCO), and helping systems reinvent themselves in St. Louis (Metro), Connecticut (CTtransit), and Nashville (MTA, now WeGo).
-His legacy at each system was to grow transit ridership and market share with innovative service and network design, implemented with financially sustainable operating and capital programs.
+Russ Chisholm brings over 40 years of experience in developing highly successful consumer-focused, market-based, operationally efficient bus and rail transit as both a consultant and transit system manager.
+His direct transit system experience includes developing new systems in Dallas (DART) and Saudi Arabia (SAPTCO) and helping systems reinvent themselves in St. Louis (Metro), Connecticut (CTtransit), and Nashville (MTA, now WeGo).
+His legacy at each system was to grow transit ridership and market share with customer-focused service and network design, implemented with financially sustainable operating and capital programs.
 Russ founded TMD in 1988 based on this best practice approach to transit system visioning, planning, and implementation, and has built TMD into one of the premier transit system redevelopment companies in North America over the past three decades.

-Russ is an active contributor to industry best practice in service network design, enhanced bus transit, integration of innovative public mobility modes, advanced bus and rail operations, and scheduling.
+Russ continues to be an active contributor to industry best practice in customer-focused service network design, enhanced bus transit, full integration of innovative public mobility modes, and advanced bus/rail operations and scheduling.
 He served as Principal Investigator for the industry’s first modern manual of scheduling best practices (TCRP Report 30, Transit Scheduling: Basic and Advanced Manuals).
-As a recipient of the Transportation Research Board’s Pyke Johnson Award for his work on innovative service design in San Diego, he enjoys a reputation for delivering successful, sustainable transit service networks that are innovative, cost-effective, and operationally viable over the past four decades.
+As a recipient of the Transportation Research Board’s Pyke Johnson Award for his work on innovative service design in San Diego, he has enjoyed a reputation for delivering successful, sustainable transit service networks that are innovative, cost-effective, and operationally viable over the past four decades.